ThisIsAntonio/FullStackOpen/README.md

-# FullStackOpen 2024 - Progress Tracker
+# FullStackOpen 2024 course - Progress Tracker

 This repository contains my progress as I work through the [FullStackOpen](https://fullstackopen.com/en) course.
 I will update this file every day as I complete new exercises.